MicrosoftDocs/cpp-docs.tr-tr/docs/extensions/attribute-targets-cpp-component-extensions.md

 ### <a name="description"></a>Açıklama

-Bu örnek, birden çok hedef belirtmek gösterilmektedir.
+Bu örnek, birden çok hedefin nasıl belirtilmeyeceğini gösterir.

 ### <a name="code"></a>Kod